LelandSindt/cullAssistant/Readme.md

 # cullAssistant
 An esphome configuration that receives messages via serial from Culligan water softeners and sends `Gallons` (gal), `Gallons Per Minute` (gal/min), and `Gallons to Recharge` (gal) to Home Assistant. `Gallons` can be used as a `Water Source` in the `Energy Dashboard`

+## Notes
+So far, this project is very much a "works for me" project.
+However, I want this to be accessible to others.
+If you have questions open a ticket, I will do what I can to help.
+If you can make improvements, open a Pull Request.

+Culligan water softeners are expensive, please consider the risks to your equipment you are taking when implementing this project.
+I can't speak to how it would effect your warranty or how your "Culligan Man" is going to react when they find and ESP32 wired in...

+Please consider the risk to your ESP32 when implementing this project.
+The TTL UART on the Culligan controller is 5v, so far my 3.3v ESP32 is working just fine.
+There are some references on reddit to the boards being 3.3v tolerant, but Adafruit makes it very clear that their boards are NOT 3.3v tolerant.

+During the sort time I have been running this I have found that some water users in my house do not register usage.
+So far my dishwasher does not show up, running overnight I see no usage.
+My theory is that it does not draw enough volume (gal/min) for the Culligan to notice.
+Showers, Toilets, Faucets all show water usage.
+I have yet to test accuracy.

 Using this [manual](https://adms.fnal.gov/vacuum/manuals/diwater/Manuals/1b.%20GBE%20Industrial%20Communications%20(RS232%20RS485%20Modbud%20Profybus)%2001021512_C_w.pdf) I was able to determine that (some?)
 Culligan water softeners have a debug port that send a simple water usage message every ~60 seconds.

 ```